karllhughes/personal-blog-5/_posts/2023-11-14-open-source-companies.md

 ---
 layout: post
 title: "How Do Open Source Companies Make Money?"
-date: 2021-03-17
+date: 2023-11-14
 img: /assets/img/open-source-companies.png
 categories:
   - Software Engineering
   - Startups
 ---

-A few weeks ago post, I wrote about the [case for simple business models](/posts/startup-business-models) in startups.
-This sparked a later conversation about open source companies and their business models.
-So, I figured I would focus on the question of how companies building open source software make profitable businesses.
+Since starting [Draft.dev](https://draft.dev) in 2020, I've had the opportunity to work with dozens of open source companies in the software development space.
+I've always found it fascinating to compare and contrast the various business models these open source businesses use, so in this post, I want to highlight some of the ways companies building open source software make profitable businesses.

-I'll start with a brief example...
+Let's start with a brief example...

 ## The Story of _Diaspora_